CenturyLinkCloud/PublicKB/Cloud Application Manager/Getting Started/getting-started-enterprise-setup-onboarding.md

 "sticky": true
 }}}

-### Enterprise Setup & Onboarding
+### Enterprise Setup

-If you have a SaaS enterprise account in Cloud Application Manager, understand how to set up and onboard users with information in this article.
+If you have a SaaS enterprise account in Cloud Application Manager, understand how to set up users with information in this article.

 **In this article:**
 * Your Enterprise in Cloud Application Manager